Ozimandeus/learnJava/README.md

 # learnJava

-A personal repo for code I create learning Java whilst studing the Head First Java Book.
+A personal repo for code I create learning Java whilst studying the Head First Java Book.

 ## aQuickDip

-    Page 9 - Writing aclass with a main.
+    Page 9 - Writing a class with a main.

 ## whileLoop